Hans Matheson: Music

-Having appeared on his father Ado's albums 'Out on the Islands' in 2003 (vocals, violin, percussion), and 'The Healing Waves - Songs of Loss Longing Love and Liberation' (vocals, percussion, drums, viola) in 2019, he released his own first album in 2019 entitled 'Sail the Sea' with ten songs composed by him (vocals, guitar).
+Having appeared on his father Ado's albums Out on the Islands in 2003 (vocals, violin, percussion), and The Healing Waves – Songs of Loss Longing Love and Liberation (vocals, percussion, drums, viola) in 2019, Matheson released his own first album in 2019 entitled Sail the Sea with ten songs composed by him (vocals, guitar).

 He also sings on the 1998 soundtrack album of Still Crazy (1998), and one song on the soundtrack of Mojo.